 So then what kind of people do you want in your life:

-Me, I want people in their life that honor the one simplest rules shouted out by Moms across the world.
+Me, I want people in my life that honor the one simplest rule shouted out by Moms across the world,